zakrywilson/abstractive-summarization/README.md

 # Abstractive Summarization
-Automatic abstractive summarization for articles
+automatic abstractive summarization for news articles

 ## How to use
 * Download [CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml#Download)
 and [OpenIE](http://nlp.stanford.edu/software/openie.shtml#Download) from Stanford.edu.
 Be sure to download both code and modules JARs for CoreNLP and OpenIE.
 * Clone repo.
-* Put all four JARs in repo.
+* Add all four JARs to your classpath.
 * Run `Manager.java`.

 ## How it works